abelidze/inqsupportbot/README.md

-About InqSuppotBot
+About InqSupportBot
 ==================

-InqSuppotBot is a chatbot integrated with dialogflow as backend and discord / twitch / socket.io (for website) as frontend.
+InqSupportBot is a chatbot integrated with dialogflow as backend and discord / twitch / socket.io (for website) as frontend.

 Code is pretty nasty and dirty and highly needs refactor.